 Tokyo at Night - Shibuya

 Usually when I head out with my camera I have a specific purpose in mind – shoot something for an article.
 Then there are other times when I just head out to shoot with no particular purpose in mind.
 When I photographed in Shibuya for this article, it was one of those nights, just walk around, shoot stuff and blow off a little steam that had been building over the past few days.
-A kind of get rid of steam night.
 I really enjoyed it and it did help get rid of some stress.

 It was a good night for me though, just walking around doing nothing but taking random pictures.
 Something I might have to do more often.
 The first pictures I took were from the walkway that connects JR Shibuya station to the Keio-Inokashira station.
 It’s a good place to start with as you can get a good view of Shibuya crossing, but the windows are usually filthy which is something you need to pay attention too.